zubinchopra/portaldocs/portal-sdk/templates/portalfx-skeleton-procedure.md

    * Common acronyms as specified in major sources like [https://www.acronymfinder.com](https://www.acronymfinder.com).

  1. Amend the overarching document so that the gitHub commands include each existing section once and only once.
-The overarching skeleton document includes placemarkers for this purpose.
+The overarching skeleton document includes placeholders for this purpose.